SiaFoundation/docs/hosting/setting-up-hostd/linux/other.md

     cd /path/to/hostd/folder
     ```

-2. Next run the `hostd` configuration wizard.
-This will generate a `hostd.yml` file that is used by `hostd` on start up.
+2. Next, run the `hostd` configuration wizard.
+This will generate a `hostd.yml` file that is used by `hostd` on start-up.

     ```console
     hostd config